 |Co-Pilot Rinpei Komai (survived)

 Ditched August 21, 1945 around midnight

-After Japanese capitulation, on August 17, 1945 U. S. Army General MacArthur instructed the Japanese to send emissaries to Manila to arrange the formal surrender, and bring with them all of Japan's defensive plans.
-Japanese Army Chief of Staff, General Umezu refused to participate and delegated the mission to General Torashiro Kawabe, who choose fifteen staff members to accompany him.
+On August 15, 1945 after the surrender of Japan, U. S. Army General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the formal surrender and bring all of Japan's defensive plans.
+Japanese Army Chief of Staff General Umezu refused to participate and delegated the mission to General Torashiro Kawabe who choose fifteen staff to accompany him.

 On the ground, the delegation boarded C-54E Skymaster 44-9045 and were flown to Manila to meet with General MacArthur's staff to establish the details for the surrender.
 Both Bettys and their air crews remained at Ie Shima Airfield.